 Each project or program that involves solicitation or acceptance of sponsors must have a Sponsorship Plan developed by staff prior to any such solicitation or acceptance that is specific to that project or program and that is consistent with the terms and sponsorship levels of this Sponsorship Policy.
-The Sponsorship Plan must be approved by the Marketing & Customer Service Department.
+The Sponsorship Plan must be approved by the Director of Marketing and Community Engagement.
 In addition, each sponsorship will need separate approval if it exceeds pre-specified limits.
 The approval levels are outlined below: